LDemetrios/Kvasir/README.md

 - Customizable syntax highlight
 - Instant preview (Uses `typst watch` for now)
 - Compilation errors display
+- Theme-aware preview (background and foreground colors are accessible via `sys.inputs.kvasir-preview-background` and `-foreground` respectively, as a rgb hex string)

 The plugin is in the beta stage, a lot of features are yet to come.
 See _Roadmap_ for the information about planned features,